Who are Queen Elizabeth II's children, where do they live and where are they in the line of succession?

 They proceeded to share several throwback pictures of the Princess Royal from significant moments throughout her life, including her wedding to Vice Admiral Sir Timothy Laurence.

 What are Queen Elizabeth’s children’s royal titles?

-All of Queen Elizabeth’s children have official titles as children of the monarch.
-As well as being Prince of Wales, Prince Charles is also the Duke of Cornwall and in Scotland, Duke of Rothesay, Earl of Carrick, Baron Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland.
+Before he became King, Charles was Prince of Wales, the Duke of Cornwall and in Scotland, Duke of Rothesay, Earl of Carrick, Baron Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland.

 Princess Anne was given the title of Princess Royal, a title customarily (but not automatically) awarded to the eldest daughter of a British monarch back in 1987.
 This rare title might be passed to her great-niece Princess Charlotte in the future, though Princess Anne holds it for life.

 The Queen's second son Prince Andrew is known as the Duke of York, a title he received from the Queen on his wedding day in 1986.

-Meanwhile, Prince Edward is the only son of Queen Elizabeth to be an Earl.
-He is referred to as the Earl of Wessex and was granted the additional title of Earl of Forfar for use in Scotland on his 55th birthday in 2019 and became Duke of Edinburgh on his 59th birthday in 2023.
+Meanwhile, Prince Edward is the only son of Queen Elizabeth who was previously an Earl.
+He was granted the additional title of Earl of Forfar for use in Scotland on his 55th birthday in 2019 and became Duke of Edinburgh on his 59th birthday in 2023.

 What is Queen Elizabeth's children's last name?